AtlasWiki/EndPointer/README.md

 <br>
 <p align="center"><a href="#Download"><img src="https://github.com/user-attachments/assets/5ed1d651-ea44-4f00-87ad-b3fcb3e75e68"></a></p>

 To streamline the use of these tools, we've created an easy-to-navigate menu that lets you quickly select the information you need.
-Below, you can find informations for downloading the tool, exploring its features, checking ongoing development, and learning about our generous contributors.
+Below, you can find information for <b>downloading the tool, exploring its features, checking ongoing development, and learning about our generous contributors</b>.

 <br>
 <br>